iodevs/elm-validate/README.md

 This library helps with a validation of input forms and it's based on Enrico Buonanno lessons on [egghead.io](https://egghead.io/courses/form-validation-in-elm/).

 ## Install
-* usual a way:
 ```
 elm install iodevs/elm-validate
 ```

 ## Usage:
-* for example as a validation of register / login /... form, see [example](https://github.com/iodevs/elm-validate/tree/master/example) directory in this repository or a live [demo](https://iodevs.github.io/elm-validate/)
+For example as a validation of
+* the register / login /... form, see [example](https://github.com/iodevs/elm-validate/tree/master/example) directory in this repository or a live [demo](https://iodevs.github.io/elm-validate/)
-* or as a validation of input forms for your applications, see below very simplified an example.
+* the input forms for your applications, see below very simplified an example.

 Let say, you have an employee form by which you can add new an employee to your system.
 You want to save his a photo, a name, an email and an age.
 The form responds to record `EmployeeForm` where for each input form is defined type `Fields`.